stevenzhang717/AloofStar/README.md

 # production
 yarn start:prod
 ```

 4.  open browser, navigate to http://localhost:8080

 ## Functionalities

 This project is still under active development, currently it has the following functionalities:

- - Sign Up for new user
+* Sign Up for new user
- - Sign In with credientials
+* Sign In with credientials
- - Creating new post (only for logged in user)
+* Creating new post (only for logged in user)
- - View the list of posts
+* View the list of posts
- - Sign out
+* Sign out

+## Database

+For development purposes, this project is currently using sqlite database.

+**Please note that the database will be cleared out and re-sync with the schema everytime the server restart.**